jmstoolbox/jmstoolbox/README.md

 - "Message templates": Save message as templates, create new templates from scratch
 - "Dynamic variables" of various kind (String, integers, dates, list of values etc.) to be used in templates
 - "Scripts": define a sequence of message template post to a destination, can be used for load tests
-- Some features are exposed as REST services (get destination, browse/get/post/etc messages,...)
+- Some features are exposed as REST services (get destination, browse/get/post messages etc.)
 - Fast and easy configuration compared to other similar tools
 - Share setup/configuration with co-workers via import/export fonctions (config, variables, templates,...)
 - Display messages published to a JMS Topic